keshavsingh4522/hacktoberfest/README.md

 ## Rules

 - Don't use dirty words and be welcome for beginners and other people in this community.
-- Add your code,files or project in **Hactoberfest2020** folder, this folder is present in each resporatory which is mentioned below
+- Add your code,files or project in **Hactoberfest2020** folder, this folder is present in each resporatory which is mentioned above

 ## License